Washington – With Congress’s fledgling “super committee”

 currently considering major federal deficit reduction, a new

-coalition of some 1,000 groups and businesses have joined “in
+coalition of some 1,000 groups and businesses has joined “in urging

-urging Congress to consider the economic impacts of the great
+Congress to consider the economic impacts of the great outdoors and

-outdoors and historic preservation as it makes critical decisions
+historic preservation as it makes critical decisions concerning

 The “America’s Voice for Conservation, Recreation and Preservation”